-- Development of land located in a mixed use business zone or industrial zone if the development is 1, 500sqm or greater.
+- Development of land in a business or industrial zone if the development is 1, 500sqm or greater.
 This will include residential flat buildings and mixed use developments. - Development on land for SP2 Infrastructure e.g. schools , hospitals and other institutions - Above ground parking areas accommodating more than 50 carspaces. - Land subdivisions that result in 5 or more allotments.